-The Mission of the SIG on Administration and Supervision, 11 is to advance best practices in administration, leadership, and supervision by serving as a valuable resource for its affiliates by offering educational activities, providing networking opportunities, and supporting research and scholarly initiatives.
+The Mission of the SIG on Administration and Supervision, 11 is to advance best practices in administration, leadership, supervision, and clinical education by serving as a valuable resource for its affiliates by offering educational activities, providing networking opportunities, and supporting research and scholarly initiatives.

 What Makes Us Unique

 SIG 11 supports administrators, supervisors, and clinical educators in all practice settings.
 We work to improve collaboration between universities and practicioners, and to promote best practies in supervision/clinical education across the fields of speech-language pathology and audiology.

 Outcome: Continued availability of SIG-sponsored state-of-the art professional development/education activities.

 Focus Area 2: Involvement of affiliates in SIG activities

 - Increased number of networking opportunities for affiliates.